Tornado outbreak sequence of May 7–11, 2008: Meteorological synopsis

 On May 10, a new wave of tornadoes from a second system affected portions of the southern Plains and the Lower-Mississippi Valley.
 Temperatures across the region reached the 80s across portions of the South with mostly upper 70s elsewhere.
-CAPE values were between 1000 and 2000 j/kg near the center of the low with reading over 2000 j/kg across Mississippi.
-Helicity levels were over 250.
+CAPE values were between 1000 and 2000 J/kg near the center of the low with reading over 2000 J/kg across Mississippi.
+Storm relative helicity values were over 250 m2/s2.
 A moderate risk of severe storms was issued for a large portions of the Mississippi Valley as well as the Eastern Plains.
 Severe storms began to occur across northwestern Arkansas, southeastern Kansas and eastern Oklahoma during the late afternoon hours.
 Tornado watches extended from eastern Oklahoma to South Carolina and north to near Kansas City.

 One violent EF4 tornado killed 15 people in Missouri and six people in northeastern Oklahoma, with one other death from an EF1 tornado also in Missouri.
 Moderate to major damage was reported across Ottawa County, Oklahoma, and Newton County, Missouri, as well as in Stuttgart, Arkansas, and near McAlester, Oklahoma, where a tornado was caught on tape by a television crew from a helicopter.
 Other tornadoes were reported across Missouri, Oklahoma, Arkansas and Kansas.
 In the late evening, after crossing the Mississippi River, the supercells combined into a bow echo/derecho that tracked from the Memphis Metropolitan Area then across northern Mississippi, Alabama, Georgia and South Carolina, with widespread wind damage and embedded tornadoes.
 Two people were killed in Laurens County, Georgia, and at least 85,000 customers were left without power in the Atlanta metropolitan area.

-Additional tornadoes touched down across the southeast and the eastern Ohio Valley from central Ohio to North Carolina but the bulk of the activity took place across central and southern Georgia where nearly 20 tornadoes were confirmed in that state alone.
-One tornado went through the city of Macon, Georgia, causing extensive damage to some buildings at Macon State College.
+Additional tornadoes touched down across the southeast and the eastern Ohio Valley from central Ohio to North Carolina but the bulk of the activity took place across central and southern Georgia where 19 tornadoes were confirmed in that state alone.
+An EF2 tornado went through the city of Macon, Georgia, causing extensive damage to buildings and trees at Macon State College.
 This forced the closure of the Macon campus for repair.
 A violent EF4 tornado was also confirmed near Darien in McIntosh County where numerous buildings near Interstate 95 were heavily damaged or destroyed.
 This was the first violent tornado in Georgia since an F4 tornado hit four counties north of Atlanta on March 27, 1994.
-The tornado that occurred during the Palm Sunday tornado outbreak of 1994 killed three and injured 20 over a nearly 50-mile path.
+The tornado that occurred during the 1994 Palm Sunday tornado outbreak killed three and injured 20 over a nearly 50-mile path.
 Georgia Governor Sonny Perdue declared a state of emergency for at least six counties across the state.
 In addition to the tornado fatalities, one person was killed due to straight line winds in Barrow County, Georgia.